andreyk0/ec2-linux-host-metrics/README.md

 counts of published metrics and execution errors.
 Execution errors should remain 0 at all times and should be alerted on in CW.

+Same metrics are published with different sets of dimensions to support different types of grouping in CloudWatch console.
+At the minimum one set of metrics is published with an `InstanceId` dimension to debug individual hosts.
+Additional groups of metric dimensions can be given on the command line.

 ```bash
 Publishes a few metrics about linux hosts to CloudWatch.